Snyder equal-area projection

 Snyder equal-area projection is a polyhedral map projection used in the ISEA (Icosahedral Snyder Equal Area) discrete global grids.
 It is named for John P. Snyder, who developed the projection in the 1990s.

 It is a modified Lambert azimuthal equal-area projection, most often applied to a polyhedral globe consisting of an icosahedron.

 Use in the ISEA model

-As stated by Carr at al. article, page 32:
+As stated by Carr at al., page 32: